johannschopplich/kirby-blurry-placeholder/README.md

 | `srcset.preset` | `null` | A preset passed to Kirby's `srcset` method when using the Kirbytag.
 | `srcset.sizes` | `auto` | String for the `data-sizes` attribute when using the Kirbytag.

-> All of the `srcset` option have to be wrapped in an array.
+> All of the `srcset` options have to be wrapped in an array.

 To give an example for your `config.php`: